MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/overview.md

 > Model-driven apps connect to Common Data Service for Apps.
 For information about how developers can add value at the service level, see [Common Data Service for Apps Developer Overview](../common-data-service/overview.md).
 > Content in this section will refer only to extensions developers can do that apply to the experience for users of model-driven apps.

-If you are new to the Common Data Service for Apps applications, the topics in this section provide a high-level overview of the important concepts to help developers get started working with model-driven apps.
+If you are new to the Common Data Service for Apps applications, the topics in this section provides a high-level overview of the important concepts to help developers get started working with model-driven apps.

 > [!div class="nextstepaction"]
 > [Get started](supported-customizations.md)